What’s your favourite 10 John Wayne Movies? Not just westerns or war movies but your best Duke films ever.

-In his last movie, John Wayne ironically plays an ageing gunfighter dying of cancer, the illness that killed him 3 years later in 1979.
+In his last film, John Wayne plays an ageing gunfighter dying of cancer, the illness that ironically killed him three years later in 1979.

 7. She Wore a Yellow Ribbon (1949)

-It’s less an action film and more a rumination on growing old, the scene towards the end of the film when he and Chief Pony That Walks discuss going hunting, fishing and drinking reinforcing the anachronistic nature of the two characters.
+This is less an action movie and more a rumination on growing old, the scene towards the end of the film when he and Chief Pony That Walks discuss going hunting, fishing and drinking reinforcing the anachronistic nature of the two characters.

-Witness the scene where his troop present him with a gold watch ‘with a sentiment on the back” and I dare anyone not to reach for the nearest handkerchief and dab the tears from their eyes.
+Witness the scene where his troop presents him with a gold watch “with a sentiment on the back” and I dare anyone not to reach for the nearest handkerchief and dab the tears from their eyes.

 6. The Alamo – Director’s Cut (1960)